jack-dowd/OS-Project-Code/README.md

 # OS-Project-Code
-Contains a Jupyter Notebook (mmmrr.ipynb) with our functions and simulation results/plots.
+Contains a Jupyter Notebook 'mmmrr.ipynb' with our functions and simulation results/plots.